a350-900ulr/processing-art/Readme.md

 # Intro

-This repository is a collection of drawings made for the class *CSCI 203 - Introduction to Computational Media*.
-Although this class was held in Python, all of these scripts have been adapted to Java for self containment & expansion of possible features.
-The conversion of these is documented in `conversion.txt`, although this only exists for my own personal reference & is not needed to run any files.
+This repository is a collection of drawings, mostly made for the class *CSCI 203 - Introduction to Computational Media*, although a few were made as personal projects.
+Although the class was held in Python, all of those scripts have been adapted to Java to be able to run as a standalone script.

 # Usage